anurajpd/oi-infra/README.md

 # Design - Platform to Support Microservice Applications.

 ## Infrastructure Platform:
-This design proposes to use the Red Hat OpenShift Container Platform deployed on Bare Matal Servers as the Infrastructure platform to support the Microsevice Applications.
+This design proposes to use the Red Hat OpenShift Container Platform deployed on Bare Metal Servers as the Infrastructure platform to support the Microsevice Applications.
 The infrastructure is built on-premises within a fully air-gapped environment.

 Kubernetes is the popular and widely adopted purpose build platform to run the microservices application, as the organization is embracing the cloud native architecuture Kubernetes is a natural choice.
 We have the option to use upstream Kubernetes or an enterprise distribution.
 We decided to go with the enterprise distribution - Red Hat OpenShift Container Platform.